chulwoopack/chulwoopack.github.io/_news/announcement_7.md

 related_posts: false
 ---

-🎉 Congratulations, Harsh, for your work "Leveraging Textual Memory and Key Frame Reasoning for Full Video Understanding Using Off-the-Shelf LLMs and VLMs" being accepted for publication at the *AAAI Student Abstract*!
+🎉 Congratulations, Harsh, for your work "Leveraging Textual Memory and Key Frame Reasoning for Full Video Understanding Using Off-the-Shelf LLMs and VLMs" being accepted for publication at the [AAAI Student Abstract](https://aaai.org/conference/aaai/aaai-25/student-abstract-and-poster-program-call-for-proposals/)!